The Difference Between Annual and Perennial Plants

 annual and perennial plants: garden path with hydrangeas

-Many popular perennials thrive in full sun.
-Here are some examples.
+Many perennials thrive when soaking up full sun.
+Here are some great picks for a sun-drenched garden:

 • Black-eyed Susan (Rudbeckia) – These vibrant yellow daisy-like flowers bloom from summer to fall and attract pollinators.

-• Daylily (Hemerocallis) – This hardy perennial produces trumpet-shaped flowers in a variety of vibrant colors.
-They’re low maintenance and provide a burst of color during the summer season.
+• Daylily (Hemerocallis): This hardy perennial produces trumpet-shaped flowers in a variety of vibrant colors, offering low-maintenance beauty throughout the summer.

-• Lavender (Lavandula) – You’ll love this fragrant perennial herb with spikes of purple and white flowers.
-Lavender thrives in full sun and well-drained soil.
+• Lavender (Lavandula): A fragrant herb that boasts spikes of purple and white blooms, thriving in full sun and well-drained soil.

-• Salvia (Salvia nemorosa) – This perennial produces spikes of vibrant blue, purple, white, or red flowers and is loved by bees and hummingbirds.
+• Salvia (Salvia nemorosa): Known for its vibrant spikes in blue, purple, white, or red, it’s loved by bees and hummingbirds alike.

 purple coneflowers in the cottage garden

-On the other hand, perennials are a reliable constant and bring longevity to your garden, returning year after year with their established roots.
+Meanwhile, perennials provide a dependable, long-term foundation by returning year after year with their established roots.

 If you have any questions or have a message, I’d love to hear from you.
 Leave a comment below.
 And be sure to share this blog post link with anyone who may find these gardening tips useful.